PeterECarlson/GuamOxygenIsotopes/README.md

       Affek, H.P., and Zaarur, S. 2014.
 Kinetic isotope effect in CO2 degassing: insight from clumped and oxygen isotopes in laboratory precipitation experiments.
 Geochimica et Cosmochimica Acta.
 143, 319-330.

       Deininger, M., and Scholz, D. 2019.
 ISOLUTION 1.0: an ISOtope evoLUTION model describing the stable oxygen (δ18O) and carbon (δ13C) isotope values of speleothems.
 Int.
 J. of Speleology 48(1).

       Hansen, M., Dreybrodt, W., and Scholz, D., 2013.
 Chemical evolution of dissolved inorganic carbon species flowing in thin water films and its implications for (rapid) degassing of CO2 during speleothem growth.
-Gheochim.
+            Geochim.
 Cosmochim.
 Acta 207, 242-251.